-Getting arrested for DUI in Flint, MI can have serious consequences, including potential jail time, fines, and license suspensions.
+Getting arrested for DUI in Genesee County can have serious consequences, including potential jail time, fines, and license suspensions.
 This is why those who are facing drunk driving charges in Flint should consider consulting with an experienced Flint DUI lawyer.
 A lawyer with experience representing DUI clients in the district in which you have been charged can provide valuable legal guidance through each step of the legal process, from the time you are arrested to after the conclusion of the case.

 Each case is unique and the best legal path will depend on the particular circumstances of the case, but a seasoned DUI lawyer can attempt to get charges reduced or dismissed, arrange for a plea deal, represent the client at trial, seek an expungement, and assist the client with restoring a suspended driver’s license following a conviction or guilty plea.